athertoncapital/project4_racing_cubes/README.md

 Added a background of space (space.jpg)
-For now, code is in the beginning of the Tank Constructor but will be moved to its own function (Enrique)
+For now, code is in the beginning of the Tank Constructor but will be moved to its own function

+Added a sun object placed at an arbitrary point in space (Enrique)

 TODO: